jcantara/em-rubyserial/README.md

 # Em::Rubyserial

-EventMachine serial port functionality that should work on all* ruby flavors
+EventMachine serial port functionality that should work on all* ruby flavors (including jruby, and various operating systems, should work on linux, windows, and mac)

 (* for some values of all)